safademirhan9/chatbot/README.md

 ## Project Description

-This project is a full-stack chatbot application that asks users 10 questions, stores their answers in MongoDB, and displays the interaction in a user-friendly chat interface.
+This project is a full-stack chatbot application that dynamically asks users questions, stores their answers in MongoDB, and displays the interaction in a user-friendly chat interface.
 The backend is built with Express.js and MongoDB, while the frontend uses React, Ant Design, and Axios.
+The application leverages the OpenAI API to generate conversational questions and provide AI-powered responses to user answers, enhancing interactivity.

 ## Table of Contents